 People infected with norovirus are contagious from the moment they begin feeling ill to at least 3 days after recovery.
 The virus "sheds" for 72 hours after the last symptoms.
 Therefore, it is particularly important for people to use good handwashing and other hygienic practices after they have recently recovered from a norovirus illness.

 Dehydration is the most serious health effect that can result from norovirus infection.
 By drinking oral rehydration fluids (ORF), juice, or water, you can reduce your chance of becoming dehydrated.
-Sports drinks do not replace the nutrients and minerals lost during this illness.
-If you can't keep down any fluids and are feeling very thirsty or lightheaded, please see your health care provider.
+Sports drinks are an effective supplement for rehydration but should not be used alone since they are low in sodium and potassium.

 You can decrease your chance of contracting or spreading norovirus by following these preventive steps: